 If you don’t keep the inputs clean, they may be prone to rust over time.
 It should go without saying, but be sure to take care of this model well if you go for it.

 Last but not least in the list of the 5 best 2×12 guitar cabinets is Yamah’s THRC212, a beastly 300 watt model.
-This is only for the guitarist with a thick wallet however; the price comes in at around $500 total.
+This is only for the guitarist with a thick wallet.
 Unlike the Laney amp above, this Yamaha also has a closed back design.

 Proper Use & Care

 To make sure that your guitar cabinets stay in good shape, make sure to run a gentle brush duster over them now and then.
 You should also try to keep them in an air conditioned room, away from the sun to avoid the moisture effecting any of the internal components or fading the outer appearance of the cabs.

 Take create care when moving them around as well; this is very much the kind of gear you want to lift with your book in effort to avoid hurting yourself or getting a poor enough grip to drop the cab and cause any damage.

 Guitar equipment doesn’t grow on trees of course, so treat whichever model you decide to purchase with the utmost care!

 With that, you should have everything you need to pick from one of the 2×12 guitar cabinets currently on the market.

 Seismic Audio, Laney Amps, and Yamaha have all been in the game for some time, and their products have been put through the ringer by many a player at this point.

 They’ll serve you well either in your bedroom, home studio, recording suite, or out on the road.
 Whatever your particular need for a cabinet may be, as well as your own personal budget, will factor in to whichever you decide upon.